Azure Local: The best of the cloud and on-premises

 - Information about servers such as operating system version, processor model, memory size,

-- A list of Azure Stack HCI server features that are installed
+- A list of Azure Local (previously named Azure Stack HCI) server features that are installed

 - Information to measure the reliability of Hyper-V